bdurand/active_record_query_counter/README.md

       }
     }
   )
-  # You can also disable thresholds for the worker by setting `thresholds: false`.
+  # You can disable thresholds for the worker by setting `thresholds: false`.

   def perform
     do_something